Post Logo positioned on a street

 4. Information about possible data processing

 4.1.
-Handling of parcels and certified letter mail items
+Handling of parcels and tracked letter mail items

-Your data will be processed for the provision (handling and fulfilment) of postal services, in particular shipping and delivering parcels and certified letter mail.
+Your data will be processed for the provision (handling and fulfillment) of postal services, in particular shipping and delivering parcels and tracked letter mail.

 Which of your data can we process for this purpose?